Unusual Adventures in Turkey That You Must Bookmark: Hidden Gems & Offbeat Experiences

 Where to Find Them

 You can find these ice cream vendors throughout Istanbul, particularly around popular tourist spots like Sultanahmet Square, Istiklal Street, and Taksim Square.
-Just follow the sound of the bell they constantly ring to attract customers.
+Just follow the sound of the bell, they constantly ring to attract customers.

 3. Willingly Fall For 3 of The Most Amusing Scams in Istanbul